Tiffinger-Thiel-GmbH/atwhy/templates/WHY.tpl.md

 Architecture
 # Architecture

-The idea behind CrazyDoc is to have several interfaces, each one for a small purpose.
+The idea behind @Why is to have several interfaces, each one for a small purpose.
 These interfaces are then implemented by concrete implementations.

 It is possible to replace or mock each part of the application at any time.
-You can use CrazyDoc as lib and just provide your own implementations.
+You can use @Why as lib and just provide your own implementations.

 The interfaces are: